IanL99/the_monkees_band/README.md

 4. Press VIEW_PHOTOS to locate to 4th page.
 Page 4 is displayed with links to pages 1 - 4, facebook, twitter, youtube.
 All pictures are displayed.

+Project Deployment
+This project has been deployed to Github including all of the code / tracks and pictures.
+The project can be run by accessing the repo (https://github.com/IanL99/the_monkees_band), choose Settings, scrolldown to GitHub Pages, then selecting (clicking) the Your site is published at https://ianl99.github.io/the_monkees_band/.
+The index.html code should then be kicked off.